 Japan developed its own National Plans of Action (NPOAs) for both seabirds and sharks in 2001 according to the FAO International Plans of Action (IPOAs) and revised them in 2009 taking into account the latest management measures taken by several RFMOs.
+Further revision of the NPOAs is now underway.
 Fisheries Agency of Japan (FAJ) disseminated the NPOAs to fishermen through local governments and fishermen's organizations.
 FAJ has reviewed implementation status of these two NPOAs and submitted its implementation reports to the FAO Committee on Fisheries (COFI) every two years since 2003.

-Table 1: Reporting form for estimation of total mortality of ERS in CCSBT fisheries
+Table 2: Reporting form for estimation of total mortality of ERS in CCSBT fisheries